markjprice/cs8dotnetcore3/dotnet5.md

 </Project>
 ```
 ## Chapter 19 - Building Intelligent Apps Using Machine Learning
-For the `NorthwindML` project, the referenced NuGet packages should use the latest or preview versions, as shown in the following markup:
+For the `NorthwindML` project, the referenced NuGet packages should use the latest versions, as shown in the following markup:
 ```
 <Project Sdk="Microsoft.NET.Sdk.Web">